windingtree/arbor-frontend/README.md

 ## Zeit Deployment usage
 Winding Tree Marketplace can be deployed on Zeit now.<br />
-There are three preloaded configurations inlcuded in this folder for `staging`, `ropsten` and `production` (mainnet).
+There are three preloaded configurations included in this folder for `staging`, `ropsten` and `production` (mainnet).
 These configurations are picked-up by the `zeit_build.sh` script during the CI/CD flow to build the proper environment.